Linux Nohup Command

 nohup mycommand &

-When running the command in the background the shell job ID (surrounded with brackets) and process ID will be printed on the terminal:
+The output includes the shell job ID (surrounded with brackets) and process ID:

 You can use the job ID to bring the command into the foreground using the

 If for some reason you want to terminate the process, use the